Ranulph Fiennes: Media appearances

 As a guest on the British motoring television programme Top Gear, as a Star in a Reasonably Priced Car, his test track lap time, in a Suzuki Liana was 1:51, putting him 26th out of 65.
 He also appeared in the Polar Special episode, casually berating the three hosts for their flippant attitude toward the dangers of the Arctic.

 According to an interview on Top Gear, Fiennes was considered for the role of James Bond during the casting process, making it to the final six contenders, but was rejected by Cubby Broccoli for having "hands too big and a face like a farmer", and Roger Moore was eventually chosen.
 Fiennes related this tale again during one of his appearances on Countdown, in which he referred also to a brief film career that included an appearance alongside Liz Fraser.

 Between 1 and 5 October 2012, and again from 13 to 19 November 2013, Fiennes was the celebrity guest in 'Dictionary Corner' on the Channel 4 game show Countdown, and provided interludes based on his life stories and explorations.

 Fiennes was an expert guest commentator on the PBS documentary Chasing Shackleton, broadcast in January 2014.
 He makes a number of corporate and after-dinner speeches.

 In 2019, Fiennes appeared in a three-part National Geographic documentary Egypt with the World's Greatest Explorer (also titled Fiennes Return to Egypt) with his cousin and actor Joseph Fiennes that re-traced his first expedition in Egypt in the 1960s.

 Personal life

 Fiennes married his childhood sweetheart, and fellow adventurer, Virginia ("Ginny") Pepper on 9 September 1970.
 They ran a country farm estate on Exmoor, Somerset, where they raised cattle and sheep.
 Ginny built up a herd of Aberdeen Angus cattle while Fiennes was away on his expeditions.
 She was the first woman to receive the Polar Medal in recognition of her research work into VLF radio propagation.
 She also conceived, organised and participated in the Transglobe Expedition.
 The two remained married until her death from stomach cancer in February 2004.

-Fiennes embarked on a lecture tour, where in Cheshire he met Louise Millington, whom he married at St Boniface's Church, Bunbury, one year and three weeks after Ginny's death.
-A daughter, Elizabeth, was born in April 2006.
-He also has a stepson named Alexander.
-In 2007 Millington was interviewed by The Daily Telegraph to help raise money for the Philip Leverhulme Equine Hospital in Cheshire.
+In 2005, Fiennes remarried to Louise Millington.
+Their daughter was born in April 2006; Fiennes also has a stepson through Millington.